 4. MS Excel

 MS Excel is not a suitable data format for any serious big data project and is not offered as part of our solutions.
-You can read more on why MS Excel is not a good fit for data projects on our blog here.
+You can read more on why MS Excel is not a good fit for data projects.